British Values...Gospel Values

 - The Olympics – where children learned about the history of Olympians nationally and locally

-- The Queen becoming the longest reigning monarch in September 2015
+- The Queen becoming the longest reigning monarch

 - The First World War and the Second World War.